GoogleChrome/developer.chrome.com/site/en/blog/new-in-chrome-94/index.md

 Putting video on a page is easy enough.
-But, if you need to do something a little more complex, and interact with the components of a video stream, it's hard!
-And, typically requires you to use Web Assembly to ship [your own codecs][wasm-av1]!
+But, if you need to do something a little more complex, and interact with the components of a video stream, it's hard, and typically requires you to use Web Assembly to ship [your own codecs][wasm-av1]!

-But shipping your own codec, means writing code the browser already has, and it can't take advantage of hardware acceleration!
+But shipping your own codec means writing code the browser already has, and it can't take advantage of hardware acceleration!
 The Web Codecs API makes it possible to use the media components and codecs that are already in the browser.